 08 Aug How to Use Facebook Marketing to Boost Your Indiegogo Campaign – A Beginner’s Guide, Part 1

+So let’s find out how to use Facebook marketing to boost Indiegogo campaign.
 Like it or not, Facebook is powerful.
-With 2.4 billion people from across the world using the platform, it’s where every business fight tooth and nail to get the attention of the audience for your Indiegogo campaign.
+With 2.4 billion people from across the world using the platform, it’s where every business fights tooth and nail to get the attention of the audience for your Indiegogo campaign.

 Quick Post Overview Video ⤵️

 Don’t worry though.
 Throughout my years of managing marketing for Indiegogo campaigns, I can understand your pain points and your frustration regarding Facebook.
 So whether you’re a complete newbie or someone who has given up on Facebook, this series is for you.
-At the end of the series, you will understand everything there is to Facebook for businesses.
+At the end of the series, you will understand everything there is to Facebook for businesses or boosting your Indiegogo campaign.

 I do highly recommend that while you go through the series, follow the steps given and get hands-on experience.
 When it comes to digital marketing, it’s always necessary to practice as you go because reading or making notes is not enough.